7 “Deadly” Reasons Why Bankers Misunderstand Blockchain

 Another common mistake is critiquing the entire blockchain industry from under the Bitcoin umbrella—sometimes even swapping the two as if they were interchangeable.

-Bitcoin (BTC/XBT) is the original, most popular and well-known cryptocurrency, with the greatest market share and largest market capitalization (currently valued at US$126.5 billion).
+Bitcoin (BTC/XBT) is the original, most popular and well-known cryptocurrency, with the greatest market share and largest market capitalization (currently valued at $126.5 billion USD).
 However, as a first-generation cryptocurrency, it doesn’t have the characteristics and advantages that newer cryptocurrencies and protocols possess.

-Over the last few years, Bitcoin’s dominance in the industry has fluctuated wildly from 86% to 32%.
-Bitcoin no longer commands the 80% to 90% dominance it experienced before the popularity of many of these newer blockchain protocols or altcoins exploded.
+Over the last few years, Bitcoin’s dominance in the industry has fluctuated wildly from 86 percent to 32 percent.
+Bitcoin no longer commands the 80 percent to 90 percent dominance it experienced before the popularity of many of these newer blockchain protocols or altcoins exploded.3

 A common refrain postulates that the concentration of Bitcoin is extraordinarily high.
 In fact, this argument falls into a conflation trap.
 While some cryptocurrencies like Bitcoin do have a high concentration of ownership (such as Ripple, which is practically centralized), there are alternatives that go to great lengths to spread their ownership into a more equitable distribution.